 Several aspects of mathematical reasoning can foster generalizing.
 As mentioned above, abstracting and decontextualizing are important mental actions that support generalizing.
 Other actions that support generalizing include visualizing, focusing, reflecting, connecting, and expressing.
 Visualizing involves seeing patterns or structural relationships, as well as imagining a set of relationships beyond what is perceptually available.
 Focusing is attending to particular details, characteristics, properties, or relationships above others.
 This can include examining a particular case in a pattern or attending to figural or numerical cues.
 Reflecting involves actions such as thinking back on the operations one has carried out, observing one's method in solving problems, or examining the rules that govern a given pattern.
 Connecting is the identification of relationships among tasks, representations, or properties.
-Making connections between representations or identifying and operating on structural similarities can foster the development of generalizations.
+Making connections between representations.
 Finally, expressing involves depicting a generalization verbally or in writing.
 Describing generalizations in words can support the subsequent development of algebraically-represented generalizations.